jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 Computers work by moving gates back and forth (0 or 1) to perform operations.
 A modern computer can do billions of these every second (this is the clock speed).
 The moving of gates allow the computer to add two numbers or multiple two numbers or move data around, etc.
 These are called instructions.
-The CPU translate these intructions into moving those gates around to actually do something.
+The CPU translate these instructions into moving those gates around to actually do something.
 Ultimately, all computer code does this.
 It is possible to write computer code at this level: assembler code.
 Back in the day this is how you programmed computers.
 This is an example of assembler code for an x86 processor (i.e. what you probably have):